irohitb/images-map/readme.md

 - pixabay
 - shutterstock

-Create object with those keys
+Create object with keys of services you want to use (skip the ones you don't)

 ```
 let env_variables = {